Luis Solignac: El Paso Locomotive FC

-On February 4, 2021, El Paso Locomotive FC announced that they had signed Solignac for the 2021 USL Championship season.
-On May 26, 2021, Solignac set an El Paso Locomotive club record for fastest goal, scoring just 18 seconds into the match against Rio Grande Valley FC Toros.
-After a successful first season with the club, El Paso announced that they had re-signed Solignac for the 2022 season on December 8, 2021.
-On August 16, 2022, Solignac was named USL Championship player of the week for week 23 of the 2022 season, after scoring two goals and an assist against Colorado Springs Switchbacks FC.
+On 4 February 2021, El Paso Locomotive FC announced that they had signed Solignac for the 2021 USL Championship season.
+On 26 May 2021, Solignac set an El Paso Locomotive club record for fastest goal, scoring just 18 seconds into the match against Rio Grande Valley FC Toros.
+After a successful first season with the club, El Paso announced that they had re-signed Solignac for the 2022 season on 8 December 2021.
+On 16 August 2022, Solignac was named USL Championship player of the week for week 23 of the 2022 season, after scoring two goals and an assist against Colorado Springs Switchbacks FC.